-Before joining the National Association of College and University Business Officers (NACUBO) as Executive Vice President in 2004, Bill Dillon served as a business officer at both Carnegie Mellon and Chatham Universities and national vice president of market development for ARAMARK Higher Education.
+Bill Dillon is currently serving as Senior Advisor to the President of the National Association of College and University Business Officers (NACUBO), before which he had served in several other positions within the organization since joining in 2004.
+Prior to his role at NACUBO, Bill served as Business Officer for both Carnegie Mellon and Chatham Universities, and National Vice President of Market Development for ARAMARK Higher Education.
 His responsibilities at Carnegie Mellon included serving as the Procurement Director for more than two years.

 He has a BS degree in industrial engineering from Carnegie Mellon University and both an MPA in public and international affairs and a Ph.D. in higher education administration from the University of Pittsburgh.
 Over the years, Bill has taught undergraduate courses in finance and operational analysis at both Carnegie Mellon and Chatham University and in the MBA program at Indiana University of Pennsylvania.